srobo/team-emails/SR2024/2024-02-08-virtual-friendlies-logs.md

 Hi!

-Your team submitted some code for our virtual 'friendlies' matches, we ran the matches and have attached all the results in a zip file below!
+Your team submitted some code for our virtual 'friendlies' matches.

 In these friendlies, your robot ran against other teams' robots.
-We've attached the log file printed from your robot, alongside an .mp4 (video recording) file for each match in the 'animations/' subfolder.
+We're keeping it secret exactly *which teams* you ran against.
+We've attached the log file from your robot in a zip file below.

+We've also shared this info on your team's discord channel.

-Your robot was a different colour (starting in a different zone) each time, here are the details so you know which is you:
+Your robot was a different colour (starting in a different zone) each time, here are the match recordings, plus which robot you were in:

 Team XXX:
-- Match X: You are XXXXX (zone X)
+Match X: You are XXXXX (zone X) video_link
-- Match X: You are XXXXX (zone X)
+Match X: You are XXXXX (zone X) video_link
-- Match X: You are XXXXX (zone X)
+Match X: You are XXXXX (zone X) video_link
-- Match X: You are XXXXX (zone X)
+Match X: You are XXXXX (zone X) video_link

 Thanks!